 You can also use the shortcut cmd + K to quickly open the Connect to server window.

-where the home# value can be found in the table below according to the first letter of your username, the t is the first letter of your username and the username is your username.
+where the u value is the first letter of your username and the username is your username.

 For example, the username of Raimo Keski-Vääntö is rkeskiva.
-That means the address of his home directory is smb://home7.ad.helsinki.fi/r/rkeskiva
+The address of his home directory is smb://ad.helsinki.fi/home/r/rkeskiva